 After the nurse has finished recording all your information and medical history, it is time for you to meet the cardiologist.

-What You Can Expect on Your First Cardiologist Visit
+What Can You Expect Your First Cardiologist Visit?

 - A physical exam will be performed